Skip to content

 1. Waterfront (map) — Many comment that the lack of a bike lane that is unambiguously separated from pedestrians makes riding along the waterfront less safe and convenient than it could be.
 This is applicable at many points including the newly refurbished part of Salamanca.

 3. Collins Street (map) — There’s clear demand for bike lanes along Collins Street including a contra-flow lane between Elizabeth & Murray Streets.
-Discussed for decades, City of Hobart recently received a state government grant to design the lanes so hopefully there will be lanes here soon.
+Discussed for decades, City of Hobart is now in the final stages of designing changes including bike lanes to be made here soon.

 4. Burnett / Argyle / Campbell Streets (map) — Heading into the city down Argyle Street requires cars and bikes alike to turn left into Burnett Street then immediately right into Campbell Street.
 Many people find this unsafe on their bike.
 This point-of-view video gives a good idea of the issue when turning into Burnett.
 The recent addition of a paint-separated bike lane on the corner leading into Campbell has been assessed as safer-but-not-safe-enough.